Side scan sonar operations for marine rescue situations can generally be divided into two broad categories:

 Phase one of any search is to gather all available information then plan the search operation.
 Set up a series of survey lines in the area with the required line spacing.
 Ensure proper overlap so as to cover the area directly under the sonar and account for when teh boat driver may be offline.

 One team member needs to have enough small boat skills to pilot a vessel safely and follow navigational cues to drive straight and steady survey lines.
 Too much steerage or correcting to stay on line will degrade the sonar imagery.
 When the pilot finds him or herself offline, easy corrections minimize distortion in the imagery and the possibility of overshooting.

 3) Equipment Operation (Sonar, GPS, Computer and Navigation Software)

-4) Sonar Image Interpretation
+4) Sonar Image Analysis

 While not every team member must be proficient in every skill, as a functioning unit, all four skill sets are required to consistently locate and identify targets.
 While your boat pilot may not need to know how to operate the sonar, he does absolutely have to have the capability to navigate straight survey lines.

 At least one team member should have enough experience to plan the survey.
 Decisions on where to search, survey line spacing and how much overlap all require careful consideration.
 The ability to adjust the survey plan to local environmental conditions is also critical.
 Current water depth bottom topography will influence how the survey is to be conducted.
 At the most basic level, the operator must know how to operate and adjust each piece of gear.
 If the operator cannot get the best available imagery or cannot find the target due to faulty navigation, the search will be ineffective.

 The field operator must insure good quality data.
 While the operation of equipment is a basic necessity for the boat crew, image interpretation can be conducted onshore under more stable conditions by more senior team members.
 All of these skills are critical and can be taught and honed with practice.